alonravid1/comp_bio_ex2/report.md

 At first I attempted to represent the solutions this way, but after several runs I had decided to optimize the running time by replacing the dictionaries and direct representation by characters, to a representation of solutions using a numpy array of integers between 0 and 25 which are then shifted around.
 If in the first place of the array is the number 2, that means the algorithm will swap 'a' with 'c', which is the letter of the 2nd cell in the array containing the alphabet.

-To evaluate a solution, I applied the permutation as described above on the encoded message, and then I calculated a solution's score by evaluating each word and summing their scores.
-A word's score was calculated based on whether or not it was a valid word from the given dictionaries, the sum of its letter frequencies and the sum of pairs of letters frequencies, each multiplyed by a parameter coefficient as described in the following equation:
+To evaluate a solution, I applied the permutation as described above on the encoded message, and then I calculated a solution's score by evaluating each word in the following way:

+* If the word is in the dictionary, its score is 1.

+* If it isn't, the minimal hamming distance between it all other words of the same length from the dictionary is calculated and divided by the word's length.
+If the result it is less than 0.5, that means over half of the characters would need to be replaced for the word to become a valid word, which is bad, and its score is 0.
+If its less than 0.5, the score is equal to 1 minus the hamming distance.

+The logic behind this is that words that are closer to valid words will have a better chance of turning into them via mutation.

+In addition, difference between its letters frequencies distribution from the given letter frequencies distribution, and the difference between its paris frequencies distribution from the given letter paris frequencies distribution, each multiplyed by a weight, presented in the following equation where ham(word) is a word's hamming distance as above:

-$score = a \cdot 1_{is\_valid\_word} \cdot word\_length + b \cdot \text{letters\_freq} + c \cdot \text{pairs\_freq}$
+$score = a \cdot \sum_{word}(\frac {1-ham(word)} {\#words})  + b \cdot \sum_{letter} \frac{(sol\_freq-dict\_freq)^2} {message\_length} + c \cdot \sum_{pair} \frac{(sol\_freq-dict\_freq)^2} {message\_length-1}$

 ## Evolution of Solutions <a name=evolve></a>
 In order to apply evolutionary pressure over a generation of solutions while creating a greater variance of solutions, 3 rules were applied during the creation of a new generation:

-1.The best solutions was copied "as is".
+1.The best solutions was copied "as is" once, and several times more each being mutated as usual.
 2.The rest of the solutions were created by crossing over two solutions at a time.
 The solutions were picked via linear sampling, that is the chance to pick a solution was equal to its score's proportion out of the sum of all scores.
-3.All solutions generated via crossovers were mutated, where each letter had a small chance to be randomly swapped with another letter in the solution array.
+3.All solutions generated except the very first were mutated, where for a set number of times it had a relatively high chance to have one of its cells swapped with another.

 The crossing over was applied by taking two arrays, randomly generating a number in between 1 and 25, and then "cutting" both arrays at that index, and then gluing them together such that the first solution's first part is glued to the second solution's second part, and the second solution's first part is glued to the first solution's second part.